 Junior/Senior International and HOPES athletes may place up to two manufactured sting mats or 10 cm mats separately on the Floor Exercise area.
-Whenever additional matting is placed on the Floor Exercise area and covers any portion of the boundary line(s), the mat must be clearly marked with tape or chalk to indicate the actual boundary line(s).
+Whenever additional matting is placed on the Floor Exercise area and covers any portion of the boundary line(s), the mat MUST be clearly marked with tape or chalk to indicate the actual boundary line(s).
 Mats can be removed or remain on the floor throughout the routine.
-Floor matting must be placed prior to the start of the floor routine.
+Floor matting MUST be placed prior to the start of the floor routine.
 A mat cannot be added once the gymnast has begun.

-C. Springboard/Mounting Specifications
+C. SPRINGBOARD/MOUNTING SPECIFICATIONS

-- Only unaltered manufactured vaulting boards that meet FIG specifications are approved for USA Gymnastics competitions. - A board used to mount Bars or Beam may be placed on the 20 cm competition landing mat.
+- 1. Only unaltered manufactured vaulting boards that meet FIG specifications are approved for USA Gymnastics competitions. - 2.
+A board used to mount Bars or Beam may be placed on the 20 cm CLM.
 The board may also be placed on the mandatory 10 cm supplemental dismount landing mat.
 If the mount and dismount are in the same location, the board MUST be placed on the 10 cm supplemental dismount landing mat.
 No matting may be moved after the routine begins. - a.
-For international athletes Beam and Bars will use only one board (soft). - b.
-For HOPES athletes Beam and Bars boards you may remove springs to adjust to the Hopes athlete.
-You must return the spring as soon as your athlete is finished on that event.
+For international athletes, Beam and Bars will use only one board (soft). - b.
+For HOPES athletes (Beam and Bars boards), springs may be removed to adjust to the Hopes athlete but MUST be returned as soon as the athlete is finished on that event.

-D. Vaulting:
+D. VAULTING - SPRINGBOARD CONFIGURATIONS: